IHTSDO/snowstorm/docs/fhir-resources/code-system-instances.md

 ### CodeSystem Operations

-All the operations that can be performed directly against the CodeSystem endpoint specifying a SNOMED Edition via a system or version parameter, can also be performed using the CodeSystem instance indenfier directly, instead of the equivalents parameters.
-There is no material difference between these two methods.
+All the operations that can be performed directly against the CodeSystem endpoint (specifying a SNOMED Edition via a system or version parameter), can also be performed using the CodeSystem instance indentifier directly, instead of the equivalent parameters.
+There is no material difference between these two apporaches and the results are expected to be identical.

 #### Validate Code against a particular Code System Instance
 http://localhost:8080/fhir/CodeSystem/sct_900000000000207008_20200309/$validate-code?code=840539006